tecnodz/birds/cms.md

 ## Ideas ##

-*   Omnibox-like query to reach all database objects and applications
+*   Omnibox-like query to reach all database objects and applications.

 *   Query could be activated by voice or text.